Cameron Green: Career

 In March 2021, Green scored his maiden double century in first-class cricket, with 251 runs for Western Australia against Queensland in the 2020–21 Sheffield Shield season.
 In February 2022, Green was named in Australia's Twenty20 International (T20I) squad for their tour of Pakistan.
 He made his T20I debut on 5 April 2022, for Australia against Pakistan.
 In August 2022, he took his first ODI five-wicket haul, against Zimbabwe in Townsville.
 In the first ODI against New Zealand in Cairns, he was named player of the match after making 89 not out in a difficult run chase.
 In the T20I Series against India, Green scored two half-centuries.

 In October 2022, Green was added to the Australian squad for the 2022 T20 World Cup as an injury replacement for Josh Inglis.

-In December 2022, Green picked his maiden five-wicket haul in Test cricket while bowling in the first innings of Boxing Day Test of South Africa tour of Australia at Melbourne Cricket Ground.
+In December 2022, Green picked up his maiden five-wicket haul in Test cricket while bowling in the first innings of Boxing Day Test of South Africa tour of Australia at Melbourne Cricket Ground.

 In the IPL 2023 auction, Green was bought by the Mumbai Indians for INR 17.5 crore (approximately $3.15 million AUD), making him the second most expensive overseas player in IPL auction history and most expensive Australian player.

-In the fourth Test in Ahmedabad of the 2023 Border-Gavaskar Trophy, Green scored his maiden Test century (114).
+In the fourth Test in Ahmedabad of the 2023 Border–Gavaskar Trophy, Green scored his maiden Test century (114).